-i.
-Draft a succession plan.

-- ii.
-Expedite training of and imparting institutional knowledge of tribes and Commission processes to newer staff by senior staff through a formalized training program. - iii.
-Update policies and procedures. - iv.
-Provide promotional opportunities for current staff within the agency. - v.
-Provide internship and externship and externship programs for college, law, and other students to work with the Commission and learn about tribal cultural resources law. - C. Priority Three: Increased Internal Compliance (Weaknesses 3 and 5)
+- Draft a succession and retention plan as part of a larger, CalHR-required Workforce Plan. - Expedite training of and imparting institutional knowledge of tribes and Commission processes to newer staff by senior staff through a formalized training program. - iii.
+Update internal policies and procedures. - iv.
+Provide promotional opportunities for current staff within the agency by increasing staff size to sufficiently carry out the Commission's statutory powers and duties via a reorganization and secure funding to support the reorganization.

+v.
+Provide internship and externship and externship programs for college, law, and other students to work with the Commission and learn about tribal cultural resources law.

+C. Priority Three: Increased Internal Compliance (Weaknesses 3 and 5)

-Goals: The Commission needs to develop a plan for achieving and maintaining internal compliance by the Commission with applicable laws, regulations, and policies, implementing laws under the Commission's authority, and increasing staffing, administrative and otherwise, to do so.
+Goals: The Commission needs to develop a plan for achieving and maintaining internal compliance by the Commission with applicable laws, regulations, and policies, implementing laws under the Commission's authority, and increasing staff, administrative and otherwise, to do so.

 - i.
 Create an internal compliance calendar and checklist and a process to oversee internal compliance.
 (Note: The Commission created an internal compliance calendar in August). - ii.
 Adopt regulations to implement and interpret statutes under the Commission's authority. - iii.
 Update the Commission's internal policies and procedures. - iv.
-Audit and enforce landowners' compliance with the Most Likely Descendants' statute when inadvertently discovered Native American human remains are reinterred on their property. - v.
+Audit and enforce landowners' compliance with the Most Likely Descendants statute when inadvertently discovered Native American human remains are reinterred on their property. - v.
 Increase staffing to achieve and maintain internal compliance. - vi.
 Update the contents of and technology for the Sacred Lands Inventory. - vii.
 Implement CalNAGPRA. - D. Priority Four: Increased Training for Staff, Tribes, and Stakeholders on Cultural Resources Laws, Particularly Those Laws Enforced by the Commission (Weaknesses 4 and 8)

-Goals: Staff, tribes and stakeholders should be trained on the following laws: 1) CEQA and the AB 52 amendments; 2) Chapters 1.75 and 1.76 of Division 5 of the Public Resources Code (sections 5097.9 - 5097.994), specifically the Most Likely Descendants statute, Public Resources Code section 5097.98, and Health and Safety Code sections 7050.5 and 7054; 3) SB 18; 4) the National Environmental Policy Act (NEPA) and Section 106 of the National Historic Preservation Act; 5) the Native American Graves Protection and Repatriation Act (NAGPRA) and the California Native American Graves Protection and Repatriation Act (CalNAGPRA); 6) Public Resources Code section 5024.1, the California Register of Historic Resources; and 7) Public Records act exemptions for cultural resources, Government Code sections 6254(r) and 6254.10, and Evidence Code section 1040.
+Goals: Staff, tribes, and stakeholders should be trained on the following laws: 1) CEQA and the AB 52 amendments; 2) Chapters 1.75 and 1.76 of Division 5 of the Public Resources Code (sections 5097.9 - 5097.994), specifically the Most Likely Descendants statute, Public Resources Code section 5097.98 and Health and Safety Code sections 7050.5 and 7054; 3) SB 18; 4) the National Environmental Policy Act (NEPA) and Section 106 of the National Historic Preservation Act, and Section 4(f) of the Transportation Act; 5) The Native American Graves Protection and Repatriation Act (NAGPRA) and the California Native American Graves Protection and Repatriation Act (CalNAGPRA); 6) Public Resources Code section 5042.1, the California Register of Historic Resources; and 7) Public Records Act exemptions for cultural resources, Government Code sections 6254(r) and 6254.10 and Evidence Code 1040.
 Additionally, Commission staff should be trained on policies and procedures, regional tribal histories, and how senior staff have handled specific types of situations.
+The Commission also needs to update its Cultural Resources Handbook as a resource for current and future staff, tribes, agencies, and other stakeholders.